ronanchilvers/solo-d6/Scenes/5 - A taste for the theatrical.md

 Francio turns pale at this, stands up, gathers his papers together and with a - "By your leave, Lord Armas" - sweeps out of the room without a second word. [[Armas Valtaistuin|Armas]] slumps down into a chair.

 "The problem is, no one can write material of sufficient quality to match my skill.
-It all falls flat when faced with talent such as m"
+It all falls flat when faced with talent such as mine." - He waves at a barmaid walking past.
+She nods and hurries off to the bar. - "There was a time when good playwrights were ten-a-nib.
+Now you're lucky to get one that knows which end of the quill has the ink on it." - He sighs thetrically and throws his head back - "Meanwhile I am left, devoid of material, bereft of the performance that I crave.
+I weep, Okan, I really do - fuck knows what the world is coming to!"

+[[Okan]] leans forward - "Write your own material Armas - only a performer of your stature can fully understand how to create material befitting your level.
+I think you're flogging a dead horse trying to find someone to do it for you."

+[[Armas Valtaistuin|Armas]] laughs again - "Ah Okan!
+Always the compliments drip from your silver tongue!" - He leans forward and clas